Shikaga/story/index.md

 17.
 ---

-Leaving Jake at the turn, Mark headed up to the keep.
+Leaving Jake at the turn, Marcus headed up to the keep.
 There were many things he needed to know.
 Things that were too dangerous to be entrusted to the bird wing, whther encrypted or not.
 Scant little had been stated, but if they had been ordered to return to Rens at all speed then it could mean only one thing.
 And if that was the case then they were in severe peril.

 Of course The Capital was protected at all times against all possible threats.
 While details were hidden from even him, there were at least a dozen active Scryers guarding The King at all times.
 And when he was seated in Rens they guarded the entire city, patrolling the ports and gates, looking out for anything suspicous.